slamora/brackets-wiki/File-System.md

 * There is a forced 1:1 relationship between `File` and `Directory` objects and their representation on disk.
 If two pieces of code ask the `FileSystem` for the same file path, they will both be returned the same `File` object.
 * When caching file (or directory) related data, you should use the file.id property as the key, and _not_ the file.fullPath.
 The path of a file is subject to change if any of its parent directories are renamed.
 * Listen for `"change"` events on `FileSystem` to be notified of file or directory changes.

-### Prototype ###
-A prototype implementation can be found in the `glenn/file-system` [branch](https://github.com/adobe/brackets/tree/glenn/file-system).

-Most functionality works.
-Existing unit tests pass, but there are no unit tests for the new code (yes, shame on me...).
-Many extensions are broken.

 ##API##